mbrummelhuis/AE4317_individual/README.md

 WARNING: Turning on video causes the entire program to take extremely long to run (personally, I usually killed the process to get out of viewing the video after a while).

 Usual time to run for me was in the 1500 second range with no video.

+If you're using a UNIX based OS, you need to alter the code a bit and replace the backward slashes in line 22 by forward slashes.
+Code was built on a Windows machine.